marcopennekamp/lore/articles/typed-components.md

+#### Ideas

+- Each class has a list of its components which can be iterated, filtered, etc. to facilitate delegation to all eligible components.
+For example, an entity could be responsible for updating its own components.
+- Don't declare components as `component X { }`.
+Instead, declare them as classes that can be used as components or as normal values.
+Only an owner declaration would require an object to also be a component.

 ## Motivation

 In notable engines with entity-component systems such as Unity, components are added to and possibly removed from an entity at runtime.
 Both the engine editor and the compiler of the scripting language thus can't guarantee that an entity has a specific component.
 This has profound implications on the code quality of a game: